-With dedicated practice of Cheng quan training, the practitioner can accurately gauge the strength of an opponent, redirect the strength of their opponent, and also estimate the skill level of the challenger.
+With the dedicated practice of Cheng quan training, the practitioner can accurately gauge the strength of an opponent, redirect the strength of their opponent, and also estimate the skill level of the challenger.

 YING QUAN: (Winning Boxing) is real sparring practice.

-At this level, two experts do not comply with set movements or drills, instead applying their understanding of the fundamentals of Meihuaquan quickly and decisively, in order to gain the advantage in combat.
+At this level, two experts do not comply with set movements or drills, instead of applying their understanding of the fundamentals of Meihuaquan quickly and decisively, in order to gain the advantage in combat.

 QIGONG: (Internal Energy Cultivation)